Beyond Burgers: AI Food Styling for Diets and Cuisines

 AI food styling with Yummify lets you:

-• Generate variants that emphasize different diet cues (vegan vs keto) or cuisine cues (Turkish breakfast vs generic brunch).
+- Create variants that show different diet cues (vegan vs keto) or cuisine cues (Turkish breakfast vs generic brunch).

-• Standardize looks across franchisees or ghost kitchens without shipping a photographer everywhere-supported by playbooks like AI Food Photos for Franchise Consistency.
+- Match looks across franchisees or ghost kitchens.
+No need to ship a photographer everywhere.
+Use playbooks like AI Food Photos for Franchise Consistency.

-Instead of a two-week photoshoot every time you add a vegan bowl or regional LTO, you can update photos in an afternoon-while keeping diet accuracy and cultural fit front and center.
+Instead of a two-week photoshoot each time you add a vegan bowl or regional LTO, update photos in an afternoon.
+Keep diet accuracy and cultural fit front and center.

 Audit three of your top-selling diet or cuisine items and note where current photos fail to show what makes them special.